 Assist in coordinating all aspects of the Smithsonian Sleepover program such as set-up, supervising craft activities, customer service, and maintaining supplies.
-Sleeping overnight in the museum is optional and not a requirement.
+Sleeping over in the museum is a requirement.
 View position details.

 Support staff in the Development Office through creating marketing materials, drafting grants and sponsor proposals, maintaining Web site text, and conducting research on funding sources for Development activities.
 View position details.